 Hometown: Richmond, Virginia

-Corinne is pursuing a degree in Civil Engineering, with minors in Mathematics and Business Administration.
-She is actively involved in the Society of Civil Engineers and will serve as secretary during the Fall 2014 semester.
+Corinne is pursuing a degree in Civil Engineering, with minors in Mathematics and Graphic Design.
+She is actively involved in the Society of Civil Engineers and is serving as secretary during the Fall 2014 semester.
 She is a member of the Steel Bridge team as well as the Society of Women Engineers.
 She has participated in several international programs through Northeastern, including an Alternative Spring Break to Costa Rica and a Dialogue of Civilizations on climate change in India.
 Corinne is a University Scholar and is actively involved in both the Honors and the Scholars programs.
 In her spare time, she enjoys playing basketball, whitewater kayaking, and exploring the city of Boston.

 Class of 2016

 Courtney is pursuing a degree in Biochemistry, with a minor in American Sign Language.
 After college she plans to pursue a career in the medical field.
 She has completed one co-op at the U.S. Army Natick Research, Development, and Engineering Center and has also completed undergraduate research in the Beuning laboratory.
 She is Vice President of Events for the Student Alumni Association.
 Outside of Northeastern, Courtney volunteers at Brigham and Women's Hospital as part of their Medical Career Exploration Program, and is a work-study tutor at the Balfour Academy.
 In her free time, Courtney enjoys running, reading and is currently learning how to snowboard!